 (Updated November 2018; This post contains affiliate links.)

 If you use toddler vitamins and are wondering if they’re the “right” ones, or if you’re curious if you should start one, know that this is a complicated and confusing topic.
 And whenever we hit the time of the year when more colds and illness are coming up, we all feel like this is something we should be doing.
 Toddler vitamins and supplements seem like something that might help…but do they?

 Are toddler vitamins necessary?

 Toddler vitamins and supplements are often one of the things we think we should be giving our kids when they are sick…and when they healthy in the hopes of keeping them well.
-Here’s the scoop on whether the common ways we all try to boost immunity actually help.
-And what we can do to help keep our kids healthy.
+But vitamins are not exactly a cure-all.

 Does my toddler need a multivitamin?

 The American Academy of Pediatrics says that kids who are eating a balanced and well-rounded diet don’t need a multivitamin.
 If you’re not sure that your toddler is eating a balanced diet, then you can ask your pediatrician for their advice on this topic—but generally speaking, nutrients from actual foods are always going to be preferred to those in a toddler vitamins.

 If you’re wanting to add more nutrient dense foods to your family’s diet to get closer to ideal of “well-rounded”, think smoothies with packed with berries and greens, sweet potatoes, broccoli, wild salmon, black beans, and kale.
 Generally, the more fresh, brightly colored produce, the better.
 (Related: Toddler serving sizes are smaller than you might realize so they might be getting plenty!)

 It’s important to know that supplements, including toddler vitamins, aren’t approved by the FDA, so you really need to trust the brand you buy because no other organization is going to vet them for you.
 When looking at options, look for: